Max201510/Biostat776/homework.md

 3. Which monitoring site has the highest levels of "Sulfate PM2.5 LC"?
 Indicate the state code, county code, and site number.

-4. What is the difference in the average levels of "EC PM2.5 LC TOR" between California and Arizona?
+4. What is the difference in the average levels of "EC PM2.5 LC TOR" between California and Arizona

 5. What are the median levels of "OC PM2.5 LC TOR" and "EC PM2.5 LC TOR" in the western and eastern U.S.?
 Define western as any monitoring location that has a `Longitude` less than -100.

 ### Part 3

 Use the `readxl` package to read the file [aqs_sites.xlsx](../data/aqs_sites.xlsx) into R (you may need to install the package first).
 You may get some warnings when reading in the data but you can ignore these for now.

 This file contains metadata about each of the monitoring sites in the EPA's monitoring system.
 In particular, the `Land Use` and `Location Setting` variables contain information about what kinds of areas the monitors are located in (i.e. "residential" vs. "forest").

 Use the functions in the `dplyr` and `tidyr` packages to answer the following questions.